skalli10/newsletter-emailer/README.md

 newsletter-emailer
 ==================

-This project prepares newsletters and emails them.
+This project reads subscriptions from a table and creates CSV files to be used by the dedicated email server.